gbrunner/adv-programming-for-gis-and-rs/Week 1/README.md

 ```
 - Remove the other markers (Circle, Polygon, etc.)

-2. Create a Leaflet showing the San Francisco Crime points from the GeoJSON found [here](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/sf_crime.geojson).
+2. Create a Leaflet map and **share it on GitHub** showing the San Francisco Crime points from the GeoJSON found [here](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/sf_crime.geojson).
 Please add a relevant icon to the points.
 See the [Leaflet tutorial here](https://maptimeboston.github.io/leaflet-intro/) if you need help with that.
 *Hints:*
 - Start with the [bonston_geojson.html](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/boston_geojson.html) example.
 - Change the ```view``` to be over San Francisco: ```var map = L.map('map').setView([42.35, -71.08], 13);```